-As of September 30, 2013, we had an accumulated deficit of approximately \$71.0 million.
+As of June 30, 2014, we had an accumulated deficit of approximately \$71.7 million.
 The accumulated deficit has resulted principally from costs incurred in our research and development efforts and general operating expenses.
-We have incurred significant losses in each year since our inception in 1998.
-Net losses were approximately \$5.4 million for the nine months ended September 30, 2013, approximately \$5.9 million for the year ended December 31, 2012, approximately \$8.3 million for the year ended December 31, 2011, and approximately \$9.5 million for the year ended December 31, 2010.
-We may continue to incur operating losses as we continue to invest capital in the sales and marketing of our products, development of our product candidates and development of our business generally.
+We have incurred significant losses in each year since our inception in 1998, and we may continue to incur losses as we continue to invest capital in the sales and marketing of our products, development of our ClearTrace system and development of our business generally.

 As a result of the numerous risks and uncertainties associated with developing medical devices, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Our profitability will depend on revenues from the sale of our products.
 We cannot provide any assurance that we will ever achieve profitability and, even if we achieve profitability, that we will be able to sustain or increase profitability on a quarterly or annual basis.
-Further, because of our limited commercialization history, we have limited insight into the trends that may emerge and affect our business.
+Further, because of our relatively limited commercialization history, we have limited insight into the trends that may emerge and affect our business.
 We may make errors in predicting and reacting to relevant business trends, which could harm our business and financial condition.
 Any failure to achieve and maintain profitability would continue to have an adverse effect on our stockholders' equity (deficit) and working capital and could result in a decline in our stock price or cause us to cease operations.